mmontalap/Resilience_Tool/README.md

 		```
 ### Plugin Installation steps:

-* Download from this repository the required plugin.
+* Download from this repository the latest version.
 * Unzip the folder
 * Save the folder in the QGIS' Active User Profile.